HolyLab/CounterMarking.jl/docs/src/index.md

 - Put the stimulus near one of the four corners
 - Ensure lighting is fairly uniform
-- Try to ensure the entire image is of the filter paper, and that there aren't any black edges to the image (see lower left corner in the example above)
 - Make sure that any extraneous marks (e.g., the black writing in the image above) are of a very different color from scent marks.
+- Ensure that all your images are of the same size (i.e., same number of pixels horizontally and vertically), even if there are some extra pixels on the edges of the image

 ## Tutorial